terrenjpeterson/hurricane/README.md

 ## Storm Data from NHC

-The hurricane data comes from the National Hurricane Center.
+The hurricane data comes from the National Hurricane Center [website](https://https://www.nhc.noaa.gov/).
+Each time a new tropical storm becomes active, the NHC creates a webpage with a public advisory.
+A lambda function gets created based on the [nhcDataGather.js](https://github.com/terrenjpeterson/hurricane/blob/master/nhcDataGather.js) template that makes a https request to gather that page, then parse through it to convert the human readable version into a valid json object.
-It is loaded from a lambda function into an S3 bucket that is accessible by the skill.
+That object is then updated in an S3 bucket that is accessible by the skill.
-This means that it can be dynamically changed without any impact to the skill.
-The NHC provides basic formatting native to a website, however when this data is aggregigated, it is converted into json format.
-This means that the Lambda function can easily read attributes.
+A cloudwatch event is created that triggers the lambda function every fifteen minutes, thus keeping the data current.
+The lambda function for the Alexa skill (lambda.js) is straight forward, and just reads the s3 object to gather the data.

 ## Visual Rendering for Echo Show